sentry_sdk.init() already integrates with the logging module. It is

 "An exception happened"will send the current exception from

-sys.exc_info()with stacktrace and everything to Sentry.
+sys.exc_info()with the stack trace and everything to the Sentry Python SDK.
 If there’s no exception, the current stack will be attached.

 (New in version 0.5.0: Ability to add data to